2.5 Media Studies Controversies

 Active versus Passive Audience

-Media studies theorists remain divided over the belief of whether audiences act passively or actively when receiving mass media messages.
-A passive audience, in the most extreme statement of this position, passively accepts the messages that the media send it.
-An active audience, on the other hand, has full awareness of the complexity of media messages and makes informed decisions about how to process and interact with media.
-Newer trends in media studies have attempted to develop a more complex view of media audiences than the active versus passive debate affords, but in the public sphere, this opposition frames many of the debates about media influence (Heath & Bryant, 2000).
+Media studies theorists remain divided over the question of whether audiences act passively or actively when receiving mass media messages.
+A passive audience, in the most extreme statement of this position, passively accepts the messages that the media sends it.
+An active audience, on the other hand, is fully aware of the complexity of media messages and makes informed decisions about how to process and interact with them.
+Newer trends in media studies have sought to develop a more nuanced view of media audiences than the active versus passive debate allows.
+Still, in the public sphere, this opposition often frames many debates about media influence (Heath & Bryant, 2000).

 Arguments against Agenda-Setting Theory

-Many criticisms have dogged agenda-setting theory, primarily that studies dedicated to the theory cannot prove cause and effect; essentially, no one has truly shown that the media agenda sets the public agenda and not the other way around.
-An agenda-setting study could connect the prevalence of a topic in the media with later changes in public policy and may conclude that the media set this agenda.
-However, policymakers and lobbyists often conduct public relations efforts to encourage the creation of certain policies.
-In addition, public concern over issues generates media coverage as well, making it difficult to tell if the media is responding to the public desire for coverage of an issue or if it is pushing an issue on its agenda (Kwansah-Aidoo, 2005).
+Many criticisms have been leveled at agenda-setting theory, primarily that studies dedicated to the theory cannot prove cause and effect; essentially, no one has yet shown that the media agenda sets the public agenda, rather than the other way around.
+An agenda-setting study could examine the correlation between the prevalence of a topic in the media and subsequent changes in public policy.
+It may conclude that the media sets this agenda.
+However, policymakers and lobbyists often conduct public relations efforts to encourage the creation of specific policies.
+In addition, public concern over issues generates media coverage, making it difficult to determine whether the media is responding to the public’s desire for coverage of an issue or if it is pushing an issue onto its agenda (Kwansah-Aidoo, 2005).

 Arguments Against Uses and Gratifications Theory

-The general presuppositions of the uses and gratifications theory have drawn criticism.
+The general presuppositions of the uses and gratifications theory have been subject to criticism.
 By assuming that media fulfill a functional purpose in an individual’s life, the uses and gratifications theory implicitly justifies and reaffirms the place of media in the public sphere.
 Furthermore, because it focuses on the personal and psychological aspects of media, the theory cannot question whether media artificially imposes itself on an individual.
-Studies involving the uses and gratifications theory often include sound methodologically, but the overall assumptions of the studies remain unquestioned (Grossberg, et. al., 2006).
+Studies involving the uses and gratifications theory often include sound methodology, but the overall assumptions of the studies remain unquestioned (Grossberg et al., 2006).

 Although many regard the spiral of silence theory as useful when applying its broadest principles, it appears weaker when dealing with specifics.
-For example, the phenomenon of the spiral of silence manifests itself most visibly in individuals who fear social isolation.
-Those less fearful of such isolation remain less likely to stay silent if public opinion turns against them.
+For example, the phenomenon of the spiral of silence is most visible in individuals who fear social isolation.
+Those who are less fearful of such isolation are less likely to stay silent if public opinion turns against them.
 Nonconformists contradict the claims of the spiral of silence theory.

 Critics have also pointed out that the spiral of silence theory relies heavily on the values of various cultural groups.
 A public opinion trend in favor of gun control may not silence the consensus within National Rifle Association meetings.
 Every individual considers themself a part of a larger social group with specific values.
 Although these values may differ from widespread public opinion, individuals need not fear social isolation within their particular social group (Gastil, 2008).